code-with-divyanshu/React_Projects/README.md

 ### Project-11 Custom Modal

 Make a Custom Tabs Modal using react hook useState() and make sum functionality on it.
 When clicked on button we got a modal on screen.

+### Project-12 Github Profile Finder

+Make a Github Profile Finder Project using react hook useState() , fetch github api using useEffect hook and make sum functionality on when we search user by user name than found a github profile.